What is the size of the voluntary carbon market?

 Larger scale projects that don’t generate as many co-benefits or don’t meet the additional SDGs may trade at a discount.

-In the compliance market, the current weighted carbon price is $34.99.10 This is considerably higher than the VCM pricing but still below the High-Level Commission threshold.
+In the compliance market, the current weighted carbon price is $34.99.10 This is higher than the VCM pricing but still below the High-Level Commission threshold.

 The bottom line when looking at both the VCM and compliance markets is that the current carbon prices are too low to meet targets.